MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/purchase_components.md

 ---

 ## II.
-Purchase compatable modules
+Purchase compatible modules

 In addition to the items listed in the MOSAIC BOM above, you will need to purchase compatible components to use with your MOSAIC satellite.
 This includes processors and sensors.